 Keeping in Touch in the United Kingdom

-Perhaps the greatest difficulty comes in researching the most effective and economical package for an individual's communication needs, and then making time to have the technology installed amid what is an often erratic expat schedule.
+Perhaps the greatest difficulty comes in researching the most effective and economical package for an individual's communication needs and then making time to have the technology installed amid what is an often erratic expat schedule.

 Telephone lines in the United Kingdom

-Some people may not want a landline especially if they are planning on only using a mobile phone.
-However, a person will have to have a landline if they would like ADSL Broadband in their home, so will still need to go through the motions of setting up a landline.
+Some people may not want a landline, especially if they are planning on only using a mobile phone.
+However, a person will have to have a landline if they would like broadband in their home, so will still need to go through the motions of setting one up.

-Broadband in the United Kingdom
+Internet in the United Kingdom

 Setting up broadband can be a slow and frustrating business, and it is often necessary to deal with several departments of the relevant broadband provider to organise set-up.
 If expats need immediate access to the internet during the set-up process they can reduce the inconvenience by:

-Purchasing a mobile broadband dongle on a pay-as-you-go programme, which can be bought from most mobile phone shops
+- Purchasing a mobile broadband dongle on a pay-as-you-go programme, which can be bought from most mobile phone shops

-Satellite Television packages in the United Kingdom
+Satellite television packages in the United Kingdom

 Sky supplies the most popular television packages in the UK.
 It also supplies broadband and telephone line packages.
 Sky is not able to install a telephone line, broadband and television package in one day, as Sky uses BT telephone lines.
 So, first customers need to have a BT telephone line installed or reactivated before the television package and broadband can be installed.
 Therefore, an expat would need to set up an installation date for the BT engineer to install a phone line, followed by another installation date for the Sky engineer to install the Sky TV package.
 Sky offers a wide range of packages to suit different requirements.